Mount Vernon Library Commons Built Sustainably

 The Mount Vernon Library Commons is the first public building in the state of Washington to have Passive House certification.
-Passive House is the highest standard of energy efficiency in commercial and residential buildings worldwide, it has significant CO2 emissions reduction compared to traditional building and improved insulation to reduce energy use, improve sound transmission, and provide consistent indoor temperatures year-round.
+Passive House is the highest standard of energy efficiency in commercial and residential buildings worldwide.
+It has significant CO2 emissions reduction compared to traditional building, improved insulation to reduce energy use, improved sound transmission, and provides consistent indoor temperatures year-round.

 Energy Use Intensity (EUI)